 Assembly Hall of Monastery

-Assembly hall at the main temple of Tabo monastery is the masterpiece where one needs to spend some time.
+Assembly hall at the main temple of Tabo Monastery is the masterpiece where one needs to spend some time.
 All four walls have 33 stucco work Bodhisattvas sculptures jutting out of the walls.
 Each has a name with a prefix Vajra like Vajra Lasya or Vajra Ratna.
 They sit atop the intricately painted walls.
 They do remind you of Ajanta on the first look, although the painting styles are not similar.
 On the right wall is painted the life story of Buddha whom the locals always call Sakyamuni Buddha.
 Rest of the walls in this hall are dominated by stories of Bodhisattvas.
 Some paintings date back to 996 CE & 1042 CE, and some from 17-19th CE.
 As if carrying the layers of various eras that this monastery has seen in its 1000+-year lifetime.

 The only source of light in this hall is an opening in the middle of the ceiling as a raised window with glass panels.
 Wooden pillars made of fragrant Juniper wood support the roof.
 Interestingly the pillars stand in a hollowed base on the floor, something that I have not seen elsewhere.

 The Tabo Gompa was built as a Mandala centered on the assembly hall of the main temple.
-The assembly hall represents the “Vajradhatu Mandala“, with the four-fold Vairocana in dharma chakra Pravartana mudra flanked by 33 Vajrayana deities on the walls.
+Assembly hall represents the “Vajradhatu Mandala“, with the four-fold Vairocana in dharma chakra Pravartana mudra flanked by 33 Vajrayana deities on the walls.
 The sanctum sanctorum houses Amitabha on a lion.
 With Ramapani on the right and Mahasthanaprata on the left.
 Amitabha’s vehicle is a peacock, but here he depicted on a lion.
 As per our guide, there was probably a Buddha sculpture here originally, that got replaced by Amitabha during renovation and the vehicles carried on.

 Gon Khang is a small room within the monastery where only the practicing monks are allowed to go in and meditate.
 At Tabo, it can be seen right outside the assembly hall and is also called The Mahakala Vajra Bhairava Temple.
 It is supposed to house Mahakala and Sridevi statues.